Australian Journal of Linguistics

-The Australian Journal of Linguistics is a quarterly peer-reviewed academic journal in the field of linguistics established in 1981.
+The Australian Journal of Linguistics (AJL) is a quarterly peer-reviewed academic journal in the field of linguistics established in 1981.
 It is the official journal of the Australian Linguistic Society and is published by Routledge.

+The journal publishes papers that make a significant theoretical, methodological and/or practical contribution to the field and are accessible to a broad audience.
 Its main focus is theoretical linguistics, as well as matters pertaining particularly to Australia such as Australian English and its indigenous languages.

-The current editors are Keith Allan and Jean Mulder.
+The current editor for AJL is Jean Mulder of University of Melbourne.